AndresCL/metabolicpathways/README.md

 Visualization of metabolic pathways (Escher, D3JS) Based on: https://github.com/kiswa/angular2-base

-## Usage
+## Installation

-Clone the repo to where you want to use it, then install the npm packages with `npm i`.
+Install the npm packages with `npm install`.
 You may also need to run `gem install scss-lint` for the linter to work.

 To generate the output directory `dist/` run the command `gulp`.